gofullthrottle/R-MacVim/README.md

 ## Installation

-- Check if ~/.vim/ exists (this is a directory), if not:

-        mkdir ~/.vim/

-- Copy all the files to your .vim directory:
+- Copy the file to ~/.vim/ftplugin/

-        tar --strip=1 -xzvf the_zip_file -C ~/.vim/

 - Check if ~/.vimrc exists (this is a file), if not: